A Lesson to Learn: SL Green Realty Corp. (SLG)

 SL Green Realty Corp.
-(NYSE:SLG) went up by 2.05% from its latest closing price compared to the recent 1-year high of $96.39.
-The company’s stock price has collected -12.24% of loss in the last five trading sessions.
+(NYSE:SLG) went down by -3.60% from its latest closing price compared to the recent 1-year high of $96.39.
+The company’s stock price has collected 1.97% of gains in the last five trading sessions.
 Press Release reported on 09/17/20 that SL Green Realty Corp. to Release Third Quarter 2020 Financial Results After Market Close on October 21, 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.